KenKundert/why-invest-in-bitcoin/README.rst

 notice that the slope seems to change right around 1930, the date of the Great Depression.
 Before the depression the slope was lower and the after the depression the slope increases.
-This occurred because of changes in policy at that time increased the amount of inflation in monetary supply.
+This occurred because of changes in policy at that time increased the amount of inflation in the money supply.

 When most people want to know the amount of inflation, they look up the CPI or Consumer Price Index.
 However, this is not a suitable measure of inflation when